Tournaments, Contestant Heterogeneity and Performance: Mechanisms

-Another reason for the observed pattern is the well-documented 'choking under pressure' phenomenon \cite{Baumeister.1984, Ariely.2009}.
-Numerous empirical studies support this notion, revealing that individuals often underperform under pressure \cite{Dohmen.2008, Apesteguia.2010, Schlosser.2019}. \citeA{Yerkes.1908} suggest an optimal arousal level for task performance, with deviations leading to decreased performance. \citeA{Camerer.2005} argues that increased incentives can involuntarily shift individuals from automatic to controlled mental processes, which is less effective for highly practiced tasks.
-We propose that contestant homogeneity intensifies competitiveness in contests, placing pressure on higher-ability contestants, who are more likely (expected) to win.
+Another reason for the observed pattern could be the well-documented 'choking under pressure' phenomenon \cite{Baumeister.1984, Ariely.2009}. \citeA{Yerkes.1908} suggest an optimal arousal level for task performance, with deviations leading to decreased performance. \citeA{Camerer.2005} argues that increased incentives can involuntarily shift individuals from automatic to controlled mental processes, which is less effective for highly practiced tasks.
+Numerous empirical studies in different environments support this notion, revealing that individuals often underperform under pressure \cite{Dohmen.2008, Apesteguia.2010, Schlosser.2019}.

+We argue that contestant homogeneity (i.e., low contestant heterogeneity) intensifies competitiveness in contests, creating pressure -- especially on the higher-ability contestant.
+We rationalize this by considering that the higher-ability contestant (the favorite) is expected to advance to the next stage.
+Our results in Section \ref{subsec:spill} support this idea.
+We demonstrate that the strength of the next opponent -- relevant only to the winner of the current contest -- negatively impacts the performance of the higher-ability contestant.
+In contrast, the lower-ability contestant does not exhibit this forward-looking behavior.
+This suggests that the higher-ability contestant's expectations of advancement may lead to a response to competitive pressure (contestant homogeneity), potentially resulting in performance declines.